 Finding your flow means reaching a point where distracting sensations and emotions (like loneliness) temporarily fade away, allowing you to fully focus on your art, music, or anything else.

 While a fresh canvas or blank page may not completely erase loneliness or keep it from coming back, art offers another area of focus, one where you can harness your emotions to create something permanent and moving.

-A pet may not be able to talk (unless, of course, you have a vocal bird), but they provide companionship all the same.
+Animals may not be able to talk (unless, of course, you have a vocal bird), but they provide companionship all the same.
 The presence of another living creature can comfort you, and their antics can help lift your spirits and relieve stress, as thousands of pet videos on the internet can confirm.

-Bonus: Adopting a dog gives you a reason to head outside on a regular basis.
+Research also suggests pet ownership can improve both mental and physical wellness.
+As another bonus, having a dog gives you a reason to head outside on a regular basis.

 For a quick fix

 If you love dogs but can’t have one, consider visiting your local dog park.
 If anyone asks why you’re there, just explain that you love dogs but don’t have one of your own.
 Everyone there is likely already a dog lover, so chances are they’ll understand (and maybe even let you toss a ball to their dog).

 While social media often seems like an appealing way to maintain connections with loved ones, it can sometimes increase feelings of loneliness.

 A loved one’s happy, carefree post can give the impression they don’t miss you quite as much as you miss them.
 When you’re alone, seeing others spending time with romantic partners or family members can also sting.